-Note: Hosts running recent macOS versions do not support host-only adapters.
-These adapters are replaced by host-only networks, which define a network mask and an IP address range, where the host network interface receives the lowest address in the range.
+Note: Hosts running recent Mac OS X versions do not support host-only adapters.
+These adapters are replaced by host-only networks, which definine a network mask and an IP address range, where the host network interface receives the lowest address in the range.